-- Within five days after MPHA has notified the Commissioner of the Minnesota Department of Revenue under Minn.
+- 1) Within five days after MPHA has notified the Commissioner of the Minnesota Department of Revenue under Minn.
 Stat. §270A.07 subd.
-1 MPHA will mail a notice to the Tenant stating that MPHA has right to offset a debt owed by the Tenant from the Commissioner. - 2) If the letter is returned to MPHA as undeliverable or if MPHA believes the former Tenant did not receive the notice or that it does not have a current address, MPHA will obtain the last known address from the Commissioner and resend the notice if MPHA continues to pursue the claim. - 3) The notice will state the basis for MPHA's claim, the dates the debt was incurred and that MPHA intends to request a set off of the refund against the debt. - 4) The notice will state that: 1) the debt can be set off against the refund unless the time period allowed by law for the collecting the debt has expired; 2) the former Tenant may be exempt from the Revenue Recapture Program, if the former Tenant was receiving food support, transitional child care or transitional medical assistance at the time of recapture; and 3) the former Tenant has the opportunity to request hearing to contest the validity of the claim and whether proper notice was given. - 5) The notice will state that MPHA must receive a written request for the hearing within 45 days of the mailing date of the original notice or resent notice. - 6) The 45 days does not run until the Tenant has received the notice.
-The former Tenant has the burden to showing no notice. - C. Scheduling of the hearing: If former Tenant timely requests a hearing, MPHA will mail within 10 days from receipt of the request a letter stating the time, date, place and include the Fair Hearing and Due Process information listed below.
+1, MPHA will mail a notice to the Tenant stating that MPHA has the right to offset a debt owed by the Tenant through the Commissioner of the Minnesota Department of Revenue. - 2) If the letter is returned to MPHA as undeliverable or if MPHA believes the former Tenant did not receive the notice or that it does not have a current address, MPHA will obtain the last known address from the Commissioner of the Minnesota Department of Revenue and resend the notice if MPHA continues to pursue the claim. - 3) The notice will state the basis for MPHA's claim, the dates the debt was incurred and that MPHA intends to request a set off of the refund against the debt. - 4) The notice will state that: - a) The debt can be set off against the refund unless the time period allowed by law for the collecting the debt has expired; - b) the former Tenant may be exempt from the Revenue Recapture Program, if the former Tenant was receiving food support, transitional childcare, or transitional medical assistance at the time of recapture; and - c) the former Tenant has the opportunity to request a hearing to contest the validity of the claim and whether proper notice was given. - 5) The notice will state that MPHA must receive a written request for the hearing within 45 days of the mailing date of the original notice or resent notice.

-D. Selection of hearing panel: The Hearing Panel will be three persons appointed by MPHA.
+- 6) The 45 day timeframe starts when the Tenant has received the notice.
+The former Tenant has the burden of showing no notice was received. - C. Scheduling of the hearing: If former Tenant timely requests a hearing, MPHA will mail within 10 days from receipt of the request a letter stating the time, date, place and include the Fair Hearing and Due Process information listed below. - D. Selection of hearing panel: The Hearing Panel will be three persons appointed by MPHA.
 A Panel member shall be impartial and shall not be a person or subordinate of the person who was the former Tenant's Property Manager.
-If a Panel member knows of or has information about the former Tenant, the member must excuse their self.
-The hearing will continue with two officers or rescheduled at former Tenant's request.

-E. Fair hearing and due process (See Hearing Rules Appendix)

-- 1) At least two working days prior to the day of the hearing, the former Tenant may request the opportunity to review any MPHA documents, records or regulations that are relevant to the hearing.
+If a Panel member knows of or has information about the former Tenant, the member must excuse themselves.
+The hearing will continue with two officers or will be rescheduled at the former Tenant's request. - E. Fair hearing and due process (See Hearing Rules Appendix) - 1) At least two working days prior to the day of the hearing, the former Tenant may request the opportunity to review any MPHA documents, records or regulations that are relevant to the hearing.
 The review may not occur on the day of the hearing.
 The former Tenant may request a copy of any such document at the Tenant's expense. - 2) The former Tenant may at their expense select an attorney or other person to be their representative at the hearing who may make statements, present evidence, and question witnesses at the hearing. - 3) The hearing shall be private. - 4) The former Tenant may present relevant evidence or witnesses to support their position and to controvert MPHA's evidence and may cross-examine MPHA's witnesses.